Coffee2CodeNL/Telebot/README.md

 compile 'nl.dead-pixel.telebot:telebot:0.3.3'
 ```

+## Patreon
+If you feel like it, please take a look at my [Patreon Page](https://www.patreon.com/Coffee2Code)

 ## State of the Library
 This library is currently at version 0.3.3.
 Most of the Javadocs have been auto-generated and are in need of fixing.